sandboxie-plus/sandboxie-docs/docs/Content/BorderColor.md

 BorderColor=#00FFFF,ttl,6,192,in,6
 ```

-The color is specified in HTML-like RGB notation:
+The color is specified as a six-digit hexadecimal value in #BBGGRR order: blue, green, then red.

 * The hash mark prefixes a six-digit hexadecimal number.
 * The first two digits specify the red component.